British Values at SMS

 In assemblies each week we reflect on valuable and thought-provoking questions raised through current affairs.
 We believe that this enables children to develop skills as thoughtful, well-informed global citizens.
 Each news story is grounded in British Values.
 An example is below, and our latest questions are available in the parent presentations part of the website and in our weekly newsletter.

 We encourage parents to use the weekly assembly themes and related questions to continue the conversations at home, and to explore the themes presented in further detail.
+Here is an example of what we might cover in assemblies:

 McDonald's is being called on to stop its introduction of paper straws in the UK, amidst claims that they dissolve in drinks.
 The restaurant is switching from plastic to paper straws at all of their 1,361 restaurants after customer pressure.
 An online petition calling for a return to plastic straws has so far gathered more than 40,000 signatures.
 McDonald's have said they are "doing the right thing" while some customers feel that their needs should be considered.